 Our environments don’t make it easy to eat well and stay at a healthy weight.
 By raising awareness and lobbying for change we continue to push government and industry to ensure our environments enable us to make healthy choices.
-Cancer Council Victoria is involved in several initiatives aimed at reducing obesity including the Obesity Policy Coalition; Rethink Sugary Drink; LiveLighter and the Achievement Program.
+Cancer Council Victoria is involved in several initiatives aimed at reducing obesity including the Food for Health Alliance; Rethink Sugary Drink; LiveLighter, Obesity Evidence Hub and the Achievement Program.

-Cancer Council Victoria is a partner of the Obesity Policy Coalition (OPC) that advocates for broader political and regulatory changes to reduce obesity rates at a local, state and national level.
-It advocates for a comprehensive approach to tackling obesity including calls for a national obesity prevention strategy, restrictions on marketing unhealthy foods to children and improving the mandatory Health Star Rating Labelling system.
-The OPC also continues to call for a healthy levy on sugary drinks, particularly following the introduction of a similar levy in the UK in April 2018.
+Cancer Council Victoria is a partner of Food for Health Alliance (FHA) that advocates for broader political and regulatory changes to improve diets and prevent overweight and obesity in Australia, particularly for children.
+It advocates to governments at all levels across Australia for changes to laws and policies to improve our food environment – such as the way food is made, labelled, sold and advertised.
+It also continues to call for a health levy on sugary drinks, particularly following the introduction of a similar levy in the UK in April 2018.

 Cancer Council Victoria manages the public health education campaign LiveLighter which encourages Victorians to lead healthier lives by changing what they eat and drink, and being more active.
 LiveLighter aims to encourage public debate about obesity and the need for changes in the community to support healthy eating and physical activity and make sure the healthy choice is also the easy choice.

 Cancer Council Victoria is a partner of Rethink Sugary Drink- a collaboration of leading health organisations that aim to increase awareness of the sugar content in sugary drinks and to encourage government, communities, schools and healthcare settings to take steps to decrease sugary drinks consumption.

 The Rethink Sugary Drink alliance would also like to see the following actions implemented to tackle sugary drink consumption: